NgiapPuoyKoh/django-blogchat-tech/README.md

   - Search for Post using keywords

 - Instructions and Link to Features

-Brief description with links for each feature
+  - Brief description of each feature and links

 ![Features](docs/readme/featuresHome.png)

 ### Blog Posts